madeinsap/BekasiPatriot/README.md

 # BekasiPatriot

-Bekasi Patriot is an app that used to inform the services provided by the bekasi city government instance to bekasi city society.
+Bekasi Patriot is an app that used to inform the services that provided by the bekasi city government instance to bekasi city society.
 The information taken from www.bekasikota.go.id in 2017.

 ## Libraries Used
 + [GoogleMapsAPI](https://developers.google.com/maps/documentation/android-sdk/intro)